urbandroid-team/dont-kill-my-app/_vendors/asus.md

 user_solution: "

-The evil app on Asus is called *Power Master*.
-See the screens below.
-To make sure apps background processing works please make sure the following is set properly.
+The evil app on Asus is called *Power Master* - see the screenshots below.
+To make sure apps background processing works set up the following:

 **Power Manager > Mobile Manager > Settings >** Uncheck: **Clean up in suspend** and **Auto-deny apps from auto starting**.
 See below for screenshots.